sarenaa/sp24-cse110-lab4/expose/javascript/part2.md

 15. == performs type coercion.
 2 variables can be equal even if their type is different.
 '2' == 2 returns true.
 === does not perform type coercion, 2 things must have the same value and be the same type to be equal.'2' === 2 returns false.

+17. [2,4,6]. modifyArray takes in an array and a callback function.
+It iterates over each element in the array and applies the callback function on each element.
+The result [2,4,6] is stored in a new array.

+18. see js file

+19. The function prints 1, 3, 4, 2.
+Console.log(1) prints 1st.
+Console.log(2) is delayed by 1000 milliseconds so console.log(3 and 4) are printed before.